-Couple of years ago, my ex-boss told me about two books wrote by Jason Fried and David Heinemeier Hansson - the founders of the Ruby on Rails web development framework and the web-based project management tool Basecamp .
+Couple of years ago, I heard about two books wrote by Jason Fried and David Heinemeier Hansson - the founders of the Ruby on Rails web development framework and the web-based project management tool Basecamp .
 They were named "Rework" and "It Doesn’t Have to Be Crazy at Work" with main focus on how to run business successfully.
 Since then I have read them multiple times and I was always astonished how brilliant is business, software development and even life described in brief but accurate manner.
 That's why I decided to pull out some of the key points I found most accurate and really practical and important for developers in particular.
 I strongly believe that if we apply just some of those points, the overall efficiency and quality of work will raise tremendously.
 This is why I highly recommend buying and reading those books.
 Let's move to my list:

 8 hours per day and 40 hours per week is more than enough time to get your job done.
 Less is fine, more is not.